 On April 9 at 6 p.m., there will be a groundbreaking ceremony at Red Cedar Elementary, kicking off some of the outdoor construction.
 Construction projects throughout the district were approved following the May, 2017 voter approval of a $93.77 million bond issue.
 Work on Red Cedar Elementary began in February and is set to be completed in 2021.

 The four other elementary schools in East Lansing will be rebuilt as well.
 Work on Glencairn and Donley Elementary will begin in June after students leave school for the summer.
-When all the schools are back in operation, Leyko said that the board will draw new boundaries so that each building would contain 300 students, an enrollment that currently varies among the schools.
+When all the schools are back in operation, Leyko said the board will draw new boundaries so each building would contain 300 students, an enrollment that currently varies among the schools.

 Trustee Terah Chambers has a son who attends Glencairn Elementary and has experienced the changes associated with the construction.
 She said it would be interesting to see what happens once Red Cedar reopens.